-- Create landing pages targeting each city you want to rank well in.
+1. Create localized sites per each region you are targeting—a site for each major city where most of your business comes from.
+2. Create landing pages targeting each city you want to rank well in.
 Yelp does a great job of this, and it has worked extremely well for them.

 Now, option 1 is probably a bit unrealistic, but option 2 is doable.
 Just make sure the content you are placing on each city page is unique and high in quality, or else you will get slapped with a Panda penalty.

-Consumer websites know that their sites must have mobile compatible settings, but B2B sites are still heavy on this.
+Consumer websites know that their sites must-have mobile compatible settings, but B2B sites are still heavy on this.
 Why?
 Because they know that very few people utilize mobile devices when examining a B2B site.

 Google has been seeing a huge increase in mobile searches.
 Users spend on average 69% of their media time on smartphones.
 This is also why Google is taking load time into account when ranking sites.

 If you want the best rankings, make sure your site is responsive and loads fast.
 It may not boost your google search traffic in the short run, but it should in the long run.